Gymnastics at the 2004 Summer Olympics – Women's artistic individual all-around

 These are the results of the women's individual all-around competition, one of six events for female competitors in the artistic gymnastics discipline contested in the gymnastics at the 2004 Summer Olympics in Athens.
 The qualification and final rounds took place on August 15 and August 19 at the Olympic Indoor Hall.

+Carly Patterson became the first American to win the gold medal in 20 years after Mary Lou Retton's victory at the 1984 Olympics.

 Results

 Qualification

 Ninety-eight gymnasts qualified to compete in the individual all-around event in the artistic gymnastics qualification round on August 15, by performing on at least one apparatus.

 The twenty-four highest scoring gymnasts advanced to the final on August 19.